emmz3230/basic-command-line/README.md

 # Description
-Windows has a shell OS which is CMD.EXE and Powershell.
-However, some linux command does not work on the windows command line.
+Windows has a shell OS, which is CMD.EXE and PowerShell.
+However, some Linux commands do not work on the Windows command line.
-The windows powershell and CMD has different commands (and some of the same) with Bash, Zsh and other Unix-based shells.
+The windows powershell and CMD has different commands (and some of the same) with Bash, Zsh, and other Unix-based shells.
 Thankfully, there are some Unix-based solution for windows, some of the most popular one’s are the Git-bash and WSL (Windows Subsystem for Linux).
 You can download and install any of them.

-# Why Should You Learn About The Command line
+# Why Should You Learn About the Command Line

 1. Speed
 2. Easy to access remote servers